DRF Staff

 Earlier in her career, Catalina worked as a Human Rights Officer at the UN’s Department of Economic and Social Affairs in New York and worked for the World Bank, advising Latin American states on social inclusion.
 She currently serves on the Ford Foundation Board of Trustees.
 Catalina identifies as a woman with a disability; she is married and is a mother of three daughters.

-Dwi Ariyani, Regional Head of Programs – Asia (She/Her)
+Dwi Ariyani, Acting Co-Director of Programs (She/Her)

-Dwi Ariyani is the Regional Head of Programs – Asia for the Disability Rights Fund and the Disability Rights Advocacy Fund.
-She works closely with the Program Director and oversees our grantmaking in Indonesia, Myanmar, and Nepal.
+Dwi Ariyani is the Acting Co-Director of Programs for the Disability Rights Fund and the Disability Rights Advocacy Fund.

 Headshot of Jen Bokoff